LibreIT/ansible-msmtp/README.md

 Remember that you must change these variables otherwise msmtp will not be able to send mails!

-      msmtp:
-        from: my-server@my-company.com   # address of the sender for all system emails.
+      msmtp_from: my-server@my-company.com   # address of the sender for all system emails.
         # If this variable is not defined the value is ansible_hostname@ansible_domain.
-        to: youraddress@example.org      # address that receives all system emails.
+      msmtp_to: youraddress@example.org      # address that receives all system emails.
-        hub_server: smtp.example.org     # mail hub hostname or ip.
+      msmtp_hub_server: smtp.example.org     # mail hub hostname or ip.
-        hub_port: 25                     # mail hub port - e.g. 25 or 587.
+      msmtp_hub_port: 25                     # mail hub port - e.g. 25 or 587.
-        hub_user: servers@example.org    # mail hub account user.
+      msmtp_hub_user: servers@example.org    # mail hub account user.
-        hub_pass: password               # mail hub account password.
+      msmtp_hub_pass: password               # mail hub account password.
-        send_testmail: yes               # send email in role to test.
+      msmtp_send_testmail: yes               # send email in role to test.

-Use these variables in this way: **msmtp.hub_server** (dot between "msmtp" and "hub_server")

 Examples
 ========